 Table 2.3.1: Quantum Efficiency of polycrystalline metallic photocathodes (main source: [6])

-If no special in-vacuum treatment is applied to a metallic photocathode surface, then the QE will be dominated by the contamination of the surface.
+If no special in-vacuum treatment is applied to a metallic photocathode surface, QE will be dominated by the contamination on the surface.
 Reaction of the cathode surface with air leads to surface chemistry like oxidation which will increase the work function.
 The QE can then become much smaller than the values listed in Table 2.3.1.
-Fig 2.3.1 illustrates QE measurements taken in a diode gun where the cathode was illuminated with laser pulses at 266 nm.
+Fig 2.3.1 illustrates QE measurements taken in a diode-geometry gun where the cathode was illuminated with laser pulses at 266 nm.
 The metal samples were exposed to air for several weeks before being installed in the diode gun.
-In such conditions the QE stays always below 1e-4 and the ordering of the metal becomes much different from that of work function revealing more the reactivity of the metal with ambient air.
+Under such conditions the QE always stayed below 1e-4 and the ordering of the metal becomes much different from that of work function revealing more the reactivity of the metal with ambient air.